zh168654/docker-volume-rbd/README.md

 1. Docker >=1.13.1 (recommended)
 2. Ceph cluster
-3. Consul.
+3. Etcd.
 We need a KV store to persist state.

 ## Why an external KV store?